-6.4.2 Network Exposure to Edge Application Server via Local NEF
+6.4.2 Network Exposure to Edge Application Server

+The UPF may be instructed to report information about a PDU Session directly i.e. by passing the SMF and the PCF.
+This reporting may target an Edge Application Server (EAS) or a local AF that itself interfaces the EAS.

 Local NEF deployed at the edge may be used to support network exposure timely to local AF.
 The local NEF may support one or more of the functionalities described in TS 23.501 [2] clause 6.2.5.0. and may support a subset of the APIs specified for capability exposure based on local policy.
-In order to support the network exposure locally, the local NEF shall support event exposure service operation to the local AF.
+In order to support the network exposure locally, the local NEF shall support event exposure service operation for the local AF.
 The local NEF selection by AF is described in TS 23.501 [2] clause 6.2.5.0 and clause 6.3.14.

-The local AF subscribes the low latency exposure of QoS Monitoring results to PCF via a local NEF or NEF.
-If the NEF detects that it is not the most suitable NEF instance to serve the local AF request, it may redirect the AF to a (more) local NEF.
+The local AF subscribes the low latency exposure of QoS Monitoring results from the PCF via a local NEF or NEF.
+If the NEF detects that it is not the most suitable NEF instance to serve the local AF request, it may redirect the AF to a local NEF.

-NOTE: If the notifications need to go via the local NEF, then the local NEF needs to be involved in order to be able to map these notifications to the URI where the AF expects to receive them.
+NOTE 1: If the notifications need to go via the local NEF, then the local NEF needs to be involved in order to be able to map these notifications to the URI where the AF expects to receive them.

-The local AF may also subscribe the events via PCF directly.
+The local AF may also subscribe the event exposure service via PCF directly.
 In this case, reporting is done directly from the UPF to the local AF.

-Based on the indication of local event notification and operator's policy, the PCF may include an indication of local event notification (including target local NEF address) within the PCC rule that it provides to the SMF.
+Based on the indication of direct event notification and operator's policy, the PCF may include an indication of direct event notification (including target local NEF address or target AF address) within the PCC rule that it provides to the SMF.

 The SMF sends the QoS monitoring request to the RAN and N4 rules to the L-PSA UPF.
 N4 rules may indicate the service data flow needs local notification of QoS Monitoring.
-When GTP-U Path monitoring is used for QoS monitoring, that is also activated if needed.
+When QoS monitoring of GTP-U Path(s) is used, it is also activated if needed.
 This is as defined in TS 23.501 [2] clause 5.33.3.
-When N4 rules indicate the service data flow needs local notification of QoS Monitoring, upon the detection of the QoS monitoring event (e.g. when latency threshold of the QoS flow is reached), the L-PSA UPF sends the notification to the AF via Local NEF.
+When N4 rules indicate the service data flow needs local notification of QoS Monitoring, upon the detection of the QoS monitoring event (e.g. when latency threshold of the QoS flow is reached as defined in 23.501 clause 5.33.3), the L-PSA UPF notifies the QoS Monitoring event information to the AF (or via Local NEF).
+The L-PSA UPF may support Nupf_EventExposure_Notify service operation, as defined in TS 23.502 [3] clauses 5.2.x.
+In particular, the L-PSA UPF sends the Nupf_EventExposure_Notify to the Notification Target Address indicated by the Session Reporting Rule received from the SMF.
+The Notification Target Address may correspond to the AF or to a local NEF.
+When the Notification Target Address corresponds to a Local NEF, the local NEF reports the QoS Monitoring information to the AF.

 During UE mobility, the SMF may trigger the L-PSA UPF relocation/reselection and then send the N4 rules to the new L-PSA UPF to indicate the service data flow needs local notification of QoS Monitoring.
-The UE mobility may also trigger AF relocation or local NEF reselection, then the local AF should update the subscription for local exposure with QoS monitoring results via local NEF, towards the PCF.
+The UE mobility may also trigger AF relocation or local NEF reselection, then the local AF should update the subscription for local exposure with QoS monitoring results possibly via local NEF, towards the PCF.
 This updated /new subscription is then propagated via SMF (via PCC rule updates) and then to the L-PSA UPF via N4 rules.